SwathiMystery/jekyll-tag-gen/README.md

 # jekyll-tag-gen
-A simple shell script which generates the directories and file in the following structure.
+A simple shell script which generates the directories and a file in the following structure.
 `tag/${TAG_NAME}/index.html`
 in your `${REPOSITORY_HOME}`.
 It will add the necessary content in each of those `index.html` file.

 ## How to execute?
-- Make changes to script by editing it with the name of your `$REPO` ie. `domain.name.com`.
+- Make changes to script `generate_tags.sh` by editing it with the name of your `$REPO` ie. `domain.name.com`.
 This is one-time effort.
 ```
 BLOG_URL="femgeekz.github.io"
 ```